eduncan911/eduncan911.github.io/source/_posts/2016-04-03-how-to-enable-bash-on-windows-10-preview.markdown

 interactions.
 I just need bash and proper screen redraw with 256 colors.
 That's it.

-## WLS and Linux User Mode RTM Release Date
+## WSL and Linux User Mode RTM Release Date

 It was suspiciously awkward that nothing made note of its availability; not from the keynote nor from Hanselman's and MSDN's introduction blog posts.
 All that